xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/spies.md

         })
 ```

-Here `doReturn` refer to `Mockito.doReturn` used with static import.
+Here `doReturn` refers to `Mockito.doReturn` used with a static import.

 !!! note
-    As real guice bean used under the hood, all AOP, applied to the original bean, will work.
+    As a real Guice bean is used under the hood, all AOP applied to the original bean will work.

 !!! tip
-    Calling guice proxy `injector.getInstance(Service.class).get(11)` and spy object
+    Calling Guice proxy `injector.getInstance(Service.class).get(11)` and spy object
-    directly `spy.get(11)` is equivalent (because guice returns AOP proxy which redirects
+    directly `spy.get(11)` is equivalent (because Guice returns AOP proxy which redirects
     call to the spy)

 See other examples in [mocks section](mocks.md#mocking-examples).